imehrlich/humor_detect/README.md

 Original source for one-liner data found at https://github.com/CrowdTruth/Short-Text-Corpus-For-Humor-Detection

-*COG403 - Context in Humor Detection Notebook.ipynb* is an executable Jupyter Notebook containing all models and results for the project
+*Contextual_Humor_Detection.ipynb* is an executable Jupyter Notebook containing all models and results for the project